 The Welsh Ambulance Services NHS Trust (WAST) values the opinions of patients and the public and would like people to get involved in all aspects of the service.
 This may include making decisions about their own care and treatment, to giving feedback on the services they receive and even influencing future plans.

 People can give us feedback and suggestions about the service or even become more involved by taking part in surveys, reviewing leaflets through our Readers Panel, attend local events and sharing experiences by giving us their patient story.

-Visit our Partners in Healthcare page to learn more about the work of the Partners in Healthcare team who involve different people and communities within the Trust.
-To become more involved in our work you can join the Partners in Healthcare Network, and you can help influence services and make sure your views are being heard.
+Visit our Patient Experience & Community Involvement page to learn more about the work of the team who involve different people and communities within the Trust.

-If you just wish to give feedback or make a suggestion about any of our services including the emergency ambulance service, patient transport services or NHS Direct Wales, then ‘Have your Say’.
+If you just wish to give feedback or make a suggestion about any of our services including the emergency ambulance service, patient transport services or NHS Direct Wales, then visit our ‘Have your Say’ section.

 Alternatively, please complete our online survey about your experience.

 We produce a newsletter called Network News twice a year which informs colleagues and members of the public about our work.
-Visit out Partners in Healthcare Library to view our newsletter.
+Visit our Library to view our newsletter.

 There is a section called Learning Disability Zone where you will find lots of information and games.

 Highlight report - Every few months we write a ‘highlight’ report to let you know what people are telling us about our services.
 It includes feedback from surveys, stories that people share with us, complaints and compliments and feedback from the different groups we talk to.
 We look at this feedback to see if there are lessons we can learn and how we can use the feedback to improve our services.
 Click here to read the highlight report from July to September 2016.

 Infoburst - each month we produce an 'Infoburst' which contains news articles on the service and other articles of interest that affect health in Wales.
 Click here to read April's edition.